MichalPokojny/MyProject3-TheBattleShipGame/README.md

 **Validator testing**

-- HTML
--- No errors were returned when passing through the official W3C validator.
-- CSS
--- No errors were found when passing through the official validator.
+- Pycodecode extension in gidpod workspace.
+  - No error were returned from my written code.

 **Unfixed bugs**

 No unfixed bugs

 ## Testing user stories

-****
+**Game**

 - Expected
 -- Feature is expected to